Bugigio/Amazon/README.md

 # Amazon
 Recreating an e-commerce similar to amazon.
 We are two students in the last year of high school so don't expect too much (css is stressful btw).
-Team duo: Lorenzo Barattin, Gabriele Tommasi
+Team duo: Lorenzo Barattin (AKA LolloBara), Gabriele Tommasi (AKA Bugigio).
+We are italian so the website will be in italian.
+In the future maybe we will try to translate every file in english (except for xml files).

 # PHP Pages
 Going into the folder "Pagine web" you will find all the php pages that were created in this project (also one file JS):